 After each hour of labor passes demand a full report of the diagnostic tests that were used and what results were found.
 Before approving the next hour of diagnosis find out what they plan to do in the next hour.

-If they are getting close to finding an answer to the problem.
+If they're getting close to finding an answer to the problem.
 Make sure the shop understands you refuse to write them a blank check and that you do not have unlimited funds to spend on diagnosis.

 I have seen car owners use this approach so well that the shop gets tired of asking for more money.
 The shop then actually kicks in some diagnosis to get to the bottom of the problem.
 Another reason a shop will not charge straight time is because they know the technician has not seen this complaint before.